-VIII.
+VII.
 LEA IMPACT STATEMENT

 Pursuant to G.S.
 115C-238.29B(d), the charter school applicant must submit a copy of the application to the LEA in which the school will locate within seven days of the submission of the application to the Office of Charter Schools.
-The LEA may then submit information or comment directly to the Office of Charter Schools.
+Applicants are encouraged to submit their application to the LEA first so that proof of submission can be included in the complete application packet.
+The LEA may then submit information or comment directly to the Office of Charter Schools for consideration by the State Board of Education.

 Please attach to this application a return receipt, or other documentation, verifying the applicant's timely submission of a copy of this application to the LEA.